MiguelANunes/MiguelANunes.github.io/docs/_pages/home/Home-en.markdown

 ---
 layout: page
-permalink: /about/
+permalink: /
-title: About
+title: About me
 lang: en
-sidebar_link: true
-sidebar_sort_order: 1
 ---

 Hello and welcome to my blog!
 My name is Miguel Alfredo Nunes, I have a bachelor degree in Computer Science by the